Medical Emergencies, Minor Injuries/Illnesses

 II.
 PROCEDURE

-A. Life-threatening Injuries/Illnesses
+A. Life-threatening or Major Injuries/Illnesses

 Unless otherwise requested or indicated, the injured/ill person should be transported by ambulance to the appropriate health care facility.

-1. Employees, Residents, or Students
+1. Employees or Students

-If the injury or illness involves an employee, resident or student, the immediate supervisor, class instructor or appropriate Student Affairs office must prepare a Supervisor’s First Report of Injury form as soon as possible.
-Please note that, while emergency care for employees may be provided at an appropriate health care facility, all follow-up care must be provided at an IMO Health Care Network facility.
-Residents who are employed by The University of Texas Medical Foundation are provided workers' compensation insurance through a separate commercial insurance policy.
-Students are not covered by the University under any insurance including, but not limited to, Worker’s Compensation or health insurance.
-They should seek care through their personal health insurance.
+If the injury or illness involves an employee or student, the immediate supervisor, class instructor or appropriate Student Affairs office must prepare a Supervisor’s First Report of Injury form, plus the Acknowledgement form, as soon as possible.
+Please note that, while emergency care for employees may be provided at an appropriate health care facility, all follow-up care for workplace-related injury/illness must be provided at a facility in the University's worker's compensation health care network.
+See HOOP 100, Workers' Compensation Insurance and Temporary Modified Duty.

 B. Minor Injuries/Illnesses